saehongoh/chronoepigenetic_simulations/README.md

-# chronoepigenetic_simulations
-# simulations of epigenetic oscillations
+# R codes for simulating of chronoepigenetic oscillations

 "Chronoepigenetic_simulations.Rmd" file contains codes to generate Figure 5.
 - Running this file without reading in any ".RDS" from input will generate a new set of oscillations.